 Now that most businesses are in the Cloud in at least some capacity, such as for email or cloud backup, services are being developed for cloud performance and monitoring as well as security.
-The cloud is being targetted more often by attackers as the data is often as valuable as anything kept on systems that would not have historically been connected to the Internet.
-Security systems with multi factor authentictkon are often paired with tradtional passwords to strengthen system security and avoid obvious passwords leading to systems becoming compormised.
-Machine learning systems are sifting and indexing information on our behalf inside of the cloud in the same way the serach engine spiders do.
+The cloud is being targeted more often by attackers as the data is often as valuable as anything kept on systems that would not have historically been connected to the Internet.
+Security systems with multi factor authentication are often paired with traditional passwords to strengthen system security and avoid obvious passwords leading to systems becoming compromised.
+Machine learning systems are sifting and indexing information on our behalf inside of the cloud in the same way the search engine spiders do.
 The cloud has become the obvious place to store financial accounts information, email and file systems for even the largest companies.

 'Clouds' were a term originally attributed to MPLS networks or 'Clouds' when the details of connectivity was not known to the end user and routers were still rather a black art.
 Early applications for drawing network schematics often surrounded the icons for servers with a circle, and a cluster of servers in a network diagram had several overlapping circles, which resembled a cloud.
 In analogy to the above usage, the word cloud was used as a metaphor for the Internet and a standardized cloud-like shape was used to denote a network on telephony schematics.
 Later it was used to depict the Internet in computer network diagrams.
 With this simplification, the implication is that the specifics of how the end points of a network are connected are not relevant for the purposes of understanding the diagram.
 The cloud symbol was used to represent networks of computing equipment in the original ARPANET which was the basis for the modern Internet network.

 In the software as a service (SaaS) model, users gain access to application software and databases.
-Cloud providers manage the infrastructure and platforms that run the applications.
-SaaS is sometimes referred to as "on-demand software" and is usually priced on a pay-per-use basis or using a subscription fee.
-In the SaaS model, cloud providers install and operate application software in the cloud and cloud users access the software from cloud clients.
+Cloud providers manage the infrastructure and platforms that run the applications themselves.
+This is the most popular implementation method concerning many cloud applications.
+SaaS is referred to as "on-demand software" and is usually priced on a pay-per-use basis or using a subscription fee.
+In the SaaS model, cloud providers install and operate software in the cloud and cloud users access the software with a browser.
 Cloud users do not manage the cloud infrastructure and platform where the application runs.
-This eliminates the need to install and run the application on the cloud user's own computers, which simplifies maintenance and support.
+This eliminates the need to install and run the application on the cloud user's own computers, which simplifies maintenance and support as long as browser versions remain consistent.

 Our prices are calculated on monthly charges per item of equipment, based on a minimum 12 month term.